Reducing binge eating behavior in rats using the novel ghrelin receptor antagonist Agrelax

 Abstract

-Relevance.
-Binge eating disorder is the most common eating disorder, characterized by recurrent episodes of binge eating during which a person consumes excessive amounts of food in the absence of hunger.
+BACKGROUND: Binge eating disorder is the most common eating disorder, characterized by recurrent episodes of binge eating during which a person consumes excessive amounts of food in the absence of hunger.
 These episodes of binge eating are usually accompanied by a feeling of lack of control with an inability to refrain from eating or stop eating once it has started.
 A rodent model of binge eating disorder shows that intermittent consumption of energy-dense foods induces binge eating behavior independent of weight gain.

-Aim.
-To study the effect of the ghrelin receptor antagonist Agrelax on compulsive overeating in rats.
+AIM: To study the effect of the ghrelin receptor antagonist Agrelax on compulsive overeating in rats.

-Results.
-Compulsive behavior was assessed using the pellet burying test.
-The experimental group of animals receiving a high-calorie diet buried a significantly larger number of pellets than the control group (p<0.01).
-After a 7-day course of Agrelax, the number of buried balls decreased significantly, reaching the values of the control group (p<0.05).
+RESULTS: Compulsive behavior was assessed using the pellet burying test.
+The experimental group of animals receiving a high-calorie diet buried a significantly larger number of pellets than the control group (p < 0.01).
+After a 7-day course of Agrelax, the number of buried balls decreased significantly, reaching the values of the control group (p < 0.05).
 A technique for compulsive overeating in rats was developed by giving high-calorie food 3 times a week.
-After a 7-day course of Agrelax, the consumption of high-calorie foods significantly decreased (p<0.05).
+After a 7-day course of Agrelax, the consumption of high-calorie foods significantly decreased (p < 0.05).
 The daily consumption of standard feed in the group did not differ compared to the control group.
 However, after the course of Agrelax administration, the consumption of standard feed decreased.

-Conclusion.
-The data obtained suggest new ways of synthesizing peptide pharmacological agents based on ghrelin and its antagonists for the correction of food addiction.
+CONCLUSIONS: The data obtained suggest new ways of synthesizing peptide pharmacological agents based on ghrelin and its antagonists for the correction of food addiction.

 Full Text